Monitoring blood glucose in type 2 diabetes

 The HbA1c units are changing

 Until July 2011, your HbA1c result was reported only as a percentage (%).
-From now until July 2013, your result will be presented both as a percentage and as another unit called millimoles per mole (mmol/mol).
+Currently, your result will be presented both as a percentage and as another unit called millimoles per mole (mmol/mol).

-This change has been made to standardise the way HbA1c results are reported in all countries world-wide.
+This change in units has been made to standardise the way HbA1c results are reported in all countries world-wide.

 The new way of reporting the units will not mean any changes to the way you are tested, your HbA1c target, or how often you need to be tested.
 It is simply a different way of reporting the same HbA1c result.

-NPS has developed an HbA1c unit converter to help you convert your old HbA1c result into the new mmol/mol unit.
-Find out more about what the unit change means for you and use the calculator to convert your old units into the new.
+NPS MedicineWise has developed an HbA1c unit converter to help you convert your % HbA1c result into mmol/mol units.
+Find out more about what the unit change means for you and use the calculator to convert your % units into mmol/mol.

 How often will the test be done?